Dicle

-Dicle (Pîran, پيران) is a town and district of Diyarbakır Province, Turkey.
-The population was 8,436 in 2010.
-The Mayor is Felat Aygören from the HDP.
+Dicle (Pîran, پيران) is a municipality and district of Diyarbakır Province, Turkey.
+Its area is 738 km2, and its population is 36,114 (2022).
+It is populated by Zaza Kurds.
+The mayor is Felat Aygören from the HDP.

-Dicle is the Kurdish and Turkish name of the Tigris river, which runs through the district and gave its name to it.
-The name derives from tighri- (arrow) from Avestan and cognate with "tîj, tîr" (sharp, arrow) in Kurdish and tigra- (sharp, pointed) in Old Persian.
+Dicle is the Zaza Language and Turkish name of the Tigris river, which runs through the district and gave its name to it.
+The name derives from tighri- (arrow) from Avestan and cognate with "tîj, tîr" (sharp, arrow) in Zaza Language and tigra- (sharp, pointed) in Old Persian.
 Some claim that it derives from through Akkadian Idiqlat from the original Sumerian name for the river, Idigna.

+Composition

+There are 48 neighbourhoods in Dicle District: